sea-otters-2017/phase-3-review/part-1/README.md

 ```
 ... this should open the HTML file in the default browser.

-When the page loads, the tests will run—to begin, all of them will be failing.
+When the page loads, the tests in `spec/student_spec.js` will run.
+All of them
-Writing code in the file `student.js`, work through the tests until all of the
-tests for the student pass.
+will be failing.
+Start by fixing the first test in `spec/student_spec.js`.
+To
+make the test in `spec/student_spec.js` pass you will make edits to
+`student.js`.
+Continue onward by fixing the remaining tests.

+Once all the tests are passing, you're done!

 ### Release 1: Classroom